jessicarose00/100-days-of-code/log.md

 **Focus**: Back to Git.
 There's still much fine tuning needed on the data analysis front, but I'm already working with pandas in my courses and am afraid I might start to forget the new Git concepts if I'm not using them regularly (there's a lot of new information entering my brain these days).
 Today's focus was on branching effectively.

+**Progress**:
+- Learned how to create, list and delete branches
+- Added content to branches
-**Progress**: Practiced creating, listing and deleting branches, adding content to them and switching back and forth between branches
+- Practiced switching back and forth between branches

 **Thoughts**: I'm going to try and complete this hour of code earlier in the day moving forward.
 In other news, I downlowded Tableau Desktop and spent a good chunk of today exploring.
 They have a nice tutorial project that walks you through all the features.
 I am infatuated.